Puzzl/Puzzl-iOS-Pod/README.md

 ## Using the Puzzl iOS SDK

+### Configure your app to work with the Veriff iOS SDK

 1. **Add usage descriptions to application Info.plist**

 > Not adding these usage descriptions causes system to kill application when it requests the permissions when needed.